 Timothy Ray Brown is the “Berlin patient.”
 He’s an American who was living in Berlin when he tested positive for HIV in 1995.
 He started ART and lived with the virus.
 Eleven years later, Brown faced another health crisis.
 This time it was the blood cancer leukemia.
 To survive, he needed a stem cell transplant -- a treatment that replaces unhealthy blood cells with normal ones.

 Brown’s doctor suggested a transplant from a rare type of donor: a person with genes that make immune cells that are resistant to HIV.
 The doctor hoped this would cure the cancer and the HIV.
-Brown stopped taking ART the day of the transplant.
+Brown stopped taking ART on the day of the transplant.
 A year later, his cancer came back and he needed a second transplant from the same donor.
-Brown is now cancer-free and has no detectable HIV in his body, even though he's been off treatment since 2007.
+Brown died in 2020 of leukemia.